maxvons/astro-blog-starter/README.md

 ## Features

+### 100/100 Lighthouse performance

+TODO: Verify and add info about this

 ### Markdown & MDX support

 This template ships with Markdown and MDX support already configured and ready to go using [Astro content collections](https://docs.astro.build/en/guides/content-collections/#querying-collections) and the [Astro MDX integration](https://docs.astro.build/en/guides/integrations-guide/mdx/), so you can write `.md` or `.mdx` files in the `src/content/blog` folder and Astro will automatically convert and render it to a nice blog post in HTML.